alisdairjsmyth/node-red-contrib-blindcontroller/README.md

 # node-red-contrib-blindcontroller
-<a href="http://nodered.org" target="_new">Node-RED</a> node that determines blind position based on the position of the sun.
+Collection of <a href="http://nodered.org" target="_new">Node-RED</a> nodes that can be control roller blind height based on the current position of the sun.

 Install
 -------